minstrel1149/exercise_book_ver2/Math_and_Statistics/README.md

     - 12.1 Seperating Hyperplanes

 ### 2024년 10월 26일
-1. Chapter.12 - Classification with Support Vector Machine(~ing)
+1. Chapter.12 - Classification with Support Vector Machine
     - 12.2 Primal Support Vector Machine
         - Concept of the Marginal
         - Traditional Derivation of the Marginal